kolinwj/perfectnumbers/README.md

 ## Build and Run

 Used Gradle for the dependency management, build(compile) and run the project.
-Used updated stable latest versions of log4j2 for logs writing of the application.
-Jetty embedded server firing up (TearUp and TearDown)  at the main application startup/end as well as similar Init methods being leverage when runs Junit integration testing to run the testsuite.
+Used log4j2 for logs writing of the application.
+Jetty embedded server firing up (TearUp and TearDown)  at the main application startup/end as well as when runs Junit integration testing to run the testsuite.
+Leverage and reuse same server Init methods both testing and deployment.